micheles/papers/PITCHME.md

   (even with 1280 GB split on 10 machines)
 - notice that running out of memory *early* @color[green](can be a good thing)
 - it is all about the tradeoff memory/speed
-- memory allocation can be the dominating factor for performance
+- NB: memory allocation can be the *dominating* factor for performance

 +++